unabridged/auto_strong_parameters/README.md

 - Ruby 2.7+, but should work fine with Ruby 2.0+
 - Rails 4.2, 5.2, 6.0+

+### Form Builders

+Auto Strong Parameters currently only supports the built-in Rails form builder class.
+If you use a different form builder and would like to see it supported, open a ticket, or better yet, write it and contribute back!

 ### Unofficial compatibility

 Our gemspec dictates Rails 4.0+ support but we do not test versions 4.0, 4.1, 5.0, or 5.1.
 It may work on those versions but it is not officially supported.
 This is a "use at your own risk" allowance - you should seriously reconsider running Rails 4.0/4.1 and 5.0/5.1 because they do not receive security updates or attention from official sources or private companies at all.